MicrosoftDocs/mixed-reality/enthusiast-guide/reverbG2-faq.md

 # HP Reverb G2 Frequently Asked Questions

-## Is there a specific order I should connect cables to my computer
+## Is there a specific order I should follow to connect my headset cables to a PC

 HP Recommends: